Keygen is now Fair SourceStar us on GitHub arrow_right_alt

 --release '1.0.0'

-# Publish the release
+# Publish the new release

 keygen publish --release '1.0.0'